 ECSS-Q-ST-70-01_0500235

-The C&CCP shall l contain the allocation of contamination levels through the splitting of cleanliness requirements during the major integration and testing phases.
+The C&CCP shall contain the allocation of contamination levels through the splitting of cleanliness requirements during the major integration and testing phases.

 In case the outgassing contribution to the performance loss is large with respect to other contributions (mainly for sensitive instruments with tight requirements), more detailed modelling are performed.